 If you have chosen to live together and not to marry, your rights and obligations will be totally different than a married couple.
 Where you live with someone it is called a Cohabitation Relationship.
 Some people believe that if you live with someone for a number of years you become “Common Law Married”.
 Sadly this is incorrect.

-There is no recognised set of laws which regulate the status of cohabiting.
+There is no recognized set of laws that regulate the status of cohabiting.
 If your relationship breaks down there are no specific rules to govern that relationship breakdown.
 There is also no route to ask the courts to resolve any dispute relating to the breakdown.

 This, in turn, means that:-

 The claims which you may have against your former partner will be either claim as a result of ownership or a property AND/OR financial claims for the children of the relationship.

 For the most part, the financial claims by one parent against the other are claims for Child Maintenance.
 This is a matter for the Child Maintenance service.
 However, it is possible to make a claim for additional financial assistance from the other parent in limited circumstances.
 This would be by way of a claim under schedule 1 of the Children Act.